heavyk/shake-sphere/two-gentlemen-of-verona.md

 	- pro: "At first I did adore a twinkling star, But now I worship a celestial sun."
 	- val: "Why, Phaeton,--for thou art Merops' son,--Wilt thou aspire to guide the heavenly car"
 	- val: "What light is light, if Silvia be not seen?"
+	- duk: "To be regarded in her sun-bright eye."
 - valentine desires to free silvia from the tower.
 	- he writes a note to her (the sun) asking if she wants to burn the earth and go with him
 		- val: "Wilt thou aspire to guide the heavenly car And with thy daring folly burn the world?"